Research

 • Analyzed the preliminary data from the new fluorescence detectors for the expansion of TA known as TAx4 into a preliminary Cosmic Ray Energy Spectrum and compared to previous results to gauge the new detector’s abilities.

-• Classified weather over TA with the fluorescence detector photomultiplier tube baselines to create false color images of the detectors’ field of view.
+• Classified weather over TA with the fluorescence detector photomultiplier tube baselines to create false color logos of the detectors’ field of view.
 Videos of these snapshots were then used as inputs in a Recurrent Convolu on Neural Network (RCNN) model constructed with Keras machine learning framework to determine clear weather data for further cosmic ray analysis.

 • Created composite satellite maps in Python with site geographic information overlays of TA using data from the Landsat 8 satellite pulled from Amazon Web Services.
 Created topographical and shaded relief maps in Python with site geographic information overlays using Shuttle Radar Topography Mission data (SRTM).